 For guidance on how to present items for publication, please use our notes for news contributors.

-Contact our membership services for sample copies of the GT news or download an older edition as listed: downloadable versions may differ slightly from the printed versions (and the pictures aren’t as dense).
+Contact our membership services for sample copies of the GT NEWS or download an older edition as listed: downloadable versions may differ slightly from the printed versions (and the pictures aren’t as dense).

-an account of 50 years of The Garden History Society,
+Our account of 50 years of The Garden History Society,

 1965–2015, compiled by Tim Richardson